Texas, Ohio

 Texas is an unincorporated community in Henry County, in the U.S. state of Ohio.

 History

 A post office called Texas was established in 1846, and remained in operation until 1903.
 Texas was briefly considered to become county seat after a fire burned the courthouse in 1847.
 The community was named after the state of Texas.

+A public ferry was used to connect the banks and the expense was paid by the county.
+On July 22, 1909, this ferry was sold by the commissioners to Theodore Wagner for $75.00 and it was run as a toll ferry.
+At one time there was a barrel factory, a handle factory, and a brick factory.